| DEEN

 Learn the basics of PWM for electric drives and the requirements this places on measurement technology

-What exactly is pulse-width modulation (PWM)?
+What exactly is pulse width modulation (PWM)?

-Pulse-width modulation (PWM) is a highly efficient method for precisely controlling the speed and torque of electric motors.
+Pulse-width modulation is a highly efficient method for precisely controlling the speed and torque of electric motors.
 Instead of linearly regulating the voltage—which would result in high losses—the supply voltage is switched on and off extremely rapidly.
 By varying the duty cycle (the ratio of on-time to off-time within a cycle), the average voltage applied to the motor can be continuously adjusted.
 This enables low-loss control, which is essential for modern electric drives.

 Why is PWM so important for electric drives?